bitswype/saleae_tdm_analyer/README.md

 1. Open the analyzer settings, click on the "Select export file type" dropdown and select "WAV" from the list. ![Analyzer setting to select the output of the TXT/CSV export option](pictures/select_export_option.PNG)
 1. Save the settings
 1. When analysis is complete, click on the three dots next to the analyzer and select "Export to TXT/CSV" ![exporting data](pictures/export_data.PNG)
-1. Once the file is writted, the contents of the file will be set based on the export file type in the analyzer settings, but the extension will always be either `.txt` or `.csv` depending on what you selected when you saved the file.  _You must change the extension yourself after the data is exported._
+1. Once the file is written, the contents of the file will be set based on the export file type in the analyzer settings, but the extension will always be either `.txt` or `.csv` depending on what you selected when you saved the file.  _You must change the extension yourself after the data is exported._

 ### Things to be aware of when exporting a wav file

 - The sample rate for the exported wave file is set from the sample rate in the analyzer settings
 - The number of channels is set from the number of slots in the analyzer settings.
-  - If the data contains more slots per frame than specified in the settings, the extra slots will be ignored and not put into the wave file
+  - If the decoded data contains more slots per frame than specified in the settings, the extra decoded slots will be ignored and not put into the wave file
-  - If the data contains less slots per frame than specified in the settings, the frame sync signal will be ignored and the slots will populate the wave file as if they were in order.
+  - If the decoded data contains less slots per frame than specified in the settings, the frame sync signal will be ignored and the slots will populate the wave file as if they were in order.
 For example, if you specified 4 slots per frame in the settings, but the data only contains 3 slots per frame, then the wave file will be populated with 4 channels per sample consiting of:
   ```
   // F# is frame number and S# is slot #.
 So F3S2 is frame 3 slot 2's data
   [F1S1, F1S2, F1S3, F2S1]